christo-pr/blogposts/How_do_I_write_React.md

 #### Why `npx` instead of `npm`?

-Honestly, I just don't like to struggle with all the versions and deprecations stuff, with `npx` I ensure that the library that I'm using is on the latest stable version,
+Honestly, I just don't like to struggle with all the versions and deprecations stuff, with `npx` I ensure that the library that I'm using is on the latest stable version.

 ```bash
 npx <command>